BriScanlon/mordorlang/README.md

 #### University of Derby

-20th February 2025: Contains arithmetic, booleans and comparisons.
-20th February 2025: Added string support and concatenation
+Contains arithmetic, booleans and comparisons, string support and concatenation.
+Global Variables, and Conditionals added (If, Elif, Else and While loops).